-ENFPs and INTPs need to seek to understand what brings stress to the other type and should try to avoid causing stress when possible.
+INTP and ENFP types need to seek to understand what brings stress to the other type and should try to avoid causing it when possible.

 ENFPs should avoid pushing INTPs too far into uncomfortable and crowded spaces, which could otherwise lead to a great deal of stress.

-ENFPs and INTPs can build their relationship by learning how to encourage and motivate each other in their personal and professional lives.
+INTP and ENFP types can encourage and motivate each other in their personal and professional lives.